The confront to the feminine ideal in Hollywood

 When Ingrid Bergman immigrated from Sweden to US, she didn’t take a makeup case with her — and, actually, she didn’t even know what it was.
 “It’s true!”, she told in interview to Virgin Island Daily News, in 1965.
 “I was met by the producer’s wife, Mrs. David Selznick, at the airport.
 I had one suitcase beside me, and she asked for the ticket to get my other luggage.
 ‘What luggage?’, I asked.
 ‘Oh’, she replied, ‘is it coming later?’
 And I answered: ‘No, this is all I have!’
 She asked me where my makeup was and I asked what was it.
 Today, I have one, but only for my work in films.”

-Bergman refused to change her name to follow the career of actress, and, on screen, she didn’t wear makeup — or didn’t wear more than the necessary.
+Bergman refused to change her name to follow the career of actress and didn’t wear makeup on screen — or didn’t wear more than the necessary.
 She went even far admitting that she had no beauty secrets and did whatever she wanted to.
 “To be born with good bones, good skin and healthy disposition.
 I do everything they say you shouldn’t.
 I eat and drink what I like.
 I stay up late.”

 Ava Gardner lavishes beauty and sensuality in On The Beach (1959).
 Closer to her 40s, the muse doesn’t hide the low-degree cellulite.